Scientific: Eremophila hygrophana

 USDA 8 (with protection), 9-11 (arid and semi arid regions only)

-Landscape Use: Informal accent, small informal accent plant, hummingbird gardens, xeric landscape design theme.
+Landscape Use: Informal and somewhat small accent plant, attracts hummingbirds, xeric landscape design theme, extereme urban sites.

-Growth Habit: Slow to grow after transplanting into the landscape to about 3' in height with equal spread.
+Growth Habit: Evergreen, semi-woody, broadleaf perennial shrub, moderately slow to grow after transplanting into the landscape ultimately reaching about 3-feet tall with somewhat greater spread.

-Foliage/Texture: Alternate arrangement, lanceolate, sessile, densely tomentose light gray leaves to 2", medium fine texture.
+Foliage/Texture: Alternate arrangement, lanceolate, sessile, densely tomentose light gray leaves to 2 inches; medium fine texture.

-Flowers & Fruits: Violet blue, axillary and tubular flowers on short curved peduncle which holds 1" long borne upright, profuse; fruit inconspicuous.
+Flowers & Fruits: Violet blue, axillary and tubular flowers on short curved peduncle which holds 1-inch long borne upright, profuse; fruit inconspicuous.

 Seasonal Color: Flowers almost all year around.